 The following tables reflect the type of transportation used and travel time to work for residents in the PMA.
 As the tables indicate, workers who drove alone to work greatly outnumber any other method of workers' transportation.
-Furthermore, the travel time to work for most working residents in the PMA is less than 15 minutes.
+Furthermore, the travel time to work for most working residents in the PMA is 15 to 29 minutes.